 Tel: (808) 956-5978 (office) or (808) 561-6850 (cell)

-During the eight-week program, students will partake in language and cultural lessons at the Lao-American College (LAC), the first private college and the only school founded by an American citizen in the Lao PDR.
+Summer Study Abroad in Laos (SAIL) at the Lao-American College (LAC).
+LAC is the first private college and the only school founded by an American citizen in the Lao PDR.
 Lao is also offered at UW-Madison from first through fourth semesters during the summer.

 Boren Scholarships provide up to $20,000 to U.S. undergraduate students to study abroad in areas of the world that are critical to U.S. interests and underrepresented in study abroad.